The-Gavin/The-Demons-of-Fuji/devlog.md

+### 2024-11-25 - 1hr: Audio
+* Added music for both stages' music and damage sound effects

 ### 2024-11-25 - 1hr: Self-damage and end screens
-*Finished implementation of self-damage mechanic *Added win screen before level progression
+* Finished implementation of self-damage mechanic
+* Added win screen before level progression
-*Added lose screen when player dies
+* Added lose screen when player dies
-*Known error: when killing an enemy with a shoulder bash, they are not erased from the array and must be targetted with another attack to stay dead
+* Known error: when killing an enemy with a physical interaction, they are not erased from the array and must be targeted with another attack to stay dead
-*Updated player sprite
+* Updated player sprite

 ### 2024-11-21 - 2hr: Finishing move list
-*Finished implementation of 4th move
+* Finished implementation of 4th move
-*Finished implementation of all attack movement mechanics *Added impact sprite for enemy taking damage
+* Finished implementation of all attack movement mechanics
+* Added impact sprite for enemy taking damage

 ### 2024-11-19 - 1hr: Class Work
-*Finished implementation of fire level
+* Finished implementation of fire level
-*Added two more more buttons for the other moves *Finished implementation of damage effects from fire level and flame breathing chest move
+* Added two more more buttons for the other moves
+* Finished implementation of damage effects from fire level and flame breathing chest move

 ### 2024-11-12 - 2.5hr: Class Work
 * Fixed issue with killing the first enemy applying the directional damage to the second.